Information About ASVAB Test

 - Military Entrance Test (MET) site

 In general, anyone interested in joining the US armed forces can take the ASVAB.
 Most commonly, the American high school students take it in their 11th grades.
 However, the military recruiter finally decides the eligibility.

 ASVAB Content Areas

 Through its different subtests and subjects, the test measures your level of knowledge in various categories.
-The main purpose of the subtests of ASVAB is to determine if you have developed the skills required for carrying out the profession’s responsibilities and obtaining academic and professional success in the profession.
+The main purpose of the subtests is to determine if you have developed the skills required for carrying out the profession’s responsibilities and obtaining academic and professional success in the profession.